Unity-Technologies/BuildReportInspector/README.md

 ### Scenes using Assets
 [Available from Unity 2020.1.0a6]
-When BuildOption.DetailedBuildReport is passed to [BuildPipeline.BuildPlayer](https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html), a list describing which scenes are using each asset of the build, is provided in the BuildReport.
+When BuildOptions.DetailedBuildReport is passed to [BuildPipeline.BuildPlayer](https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html), a list describing which scenes are using each asset of the build, is provided in the BuildReport.

 <img src="com.unity.build-report-inspector/Documentation~/images/ScenesUsingAssets.png" width="400">